uom-mde/foundation-s/README.md

 ### Default

-Foundation's default styling, suitable for prototyping.
+- Foundation's default styling, suitable for prototyping.
+Customisations have not been made to this stylesheet.

 ### Revolution

-A textured-paper design inspired by historic documents with red accent colours.
+- A textured-paper design inspired by historic documents with red accent colours.
+Customisations have not been made to this stylesheet.

 ### Sea Foam

-A clean, modern design featuring a teal colour palette.
+- Standard University of Manchester styling has been applied to this stylesheet.
+The background colour of the menu is UoM purple.

 ### Inkwell

-A high-contrast style using serif typography and warm accent colours.
+- Standard University of Manchester styling has been applied to this stylesheet.
+The background colour of the menu is white.

-This is the stylesheet most frequently used on Manchester Digital Exhibitions.
+- This is the stylesheet most frequently used on Manchester Digital Exhibitions.

 ---